elliotkendallUCSF/chef-shibboleth_idp/README.md

 files/default/

 * `node['shibboleth']['session_lifetime']` - How long an IdP session lasts,
 in milliseconds.
 Defaults to 1800000, or 30 minutes.
+Remember also to up the validity of your login handler(s).

 * `node['shibboleth']['attributes']` - Data structure defining attributes.
 Defaults to the same set as regular Shibboleth.
 See the example below for